wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.3 =
+* New: Add support for WordPress 5.8.3
+* New: Add filter for excluding files during cloning / backup #1494
+* New: Add filter for overwriting max execution for database backup restore #1512
+* New: Add filter to allow overwriting of the maximum allowed request time to make sure backup restore works for huge files.
+(19.000.000M database rows) #1510
+* Tweak: Show custom uploads folder in tooltip description and explain better that changing a symlink image will also change the image on the production site. #1495
+* Fix: If cloning a multisite subsite into external database, it does not clone / backup wp_users and wp_usermeta #1515
+* Fix: Skip tmp single file plugin during backup PUSH copy process #1491
+* Fix: Preserve table selection during PUSH and UPDATE even when all backup tables unselected #1488
+* Fix: Make sure maximum memory consumption during cloning or backup is never higher than 256MB #1502
+* Fix: Use custom implementation of wp_timezone() for backward compatibility to WordPress older than 5.3 #1505
+* Fix: Override FileObject::fgets to make them behave exactly from SplFileObject of PHP < 8.0.1 #1506

 = 2.9.2 =
 * Hotfix: Fix CLONE PUSH BACKUP on Medium and High CPU Load on WP STAGING 2.9.1.
 Improve Performance of database backup #1492